 Sydney now boasts the two richest horse races in Australia, relegating the Melbourne Cup down to number three.

 The Golden Eagle is only open to four-year-olds and will be run over a distance of 1500 metres, making it the first feature race exclusively for this age group.
-10% of the prize money will be donated to charity.
+However, 10 per cent of the prize money will be donated to charity.

 Still, it’s likely it’ll always hold the title of being the country’s most popular race, and still boasts a very healthy prize pool each time it’s run on the first Tuesday in November.
 It is also one of Australia’s longest races at 3200 metres, almost tripling the 1200 metre spring at The Everest.

 The 2018 running of the Melbourne Cup saw a total prize money pool of $7,300,000.
 So still big bucks for a four-minute race.
-That’s an amount that’ll likely increase for the 2019 event, and with 24 first class horses competing, it always promises to produce an exciting finale.
-It surely is the nation that stops a nation.
+That’s an amount that’ll likely increase for the 2019 event, and with 24 first-class horses competing, it always promises to produce an exciting finale.
+It surely is the race that stops a nation.